Eltz Castle: History

 The castle was founded in a region that was an important trade route between rich farmlands and their markets in the Roman period.
-With the collapse of the Western Roman Empire in the late 5th Century BE, the area was conquered by the Franks.
+With the collapse of the Western Roman Empire in the late 5th Century AD, the area was conquered by the Franks.
 However with the division of Charlemagne's empire the land was given to his son Louis the Pious (814).
 It was during this period that the site was occupied by a simple manor hall with an earthen palisade.

 Several hundred years later, House of Eltz began work on the Platteltz, a Romanesque keep, which was built on the site of the old manor hall.
 This remains the oldest part of the castle.
 By 1157 the fortress was an important part of the Holy Roman Empire under Frederick Barbarossa.
 It continued to protect the trade routes from the Moselle Valley and the Eifel region.